ClickHouse/ClickHouse/docs/en/sql-reference/functions/encoding-functions.md

 ## bitPositionsToArray(num) {#bitpositionstoarraynum}

 Accepts an integer and converts it to an unsigned integer.
-Returns an array of `UInt64` numbers containing the list of positions of bits of `arg` that equals `1` in ascending order.
+Returns an array of `UInt64` numbers containing the list of positions of bits of `arg` that equal `1`, in ascending order.

 **Syntax**